YonkeMuffinMan/CollisionSensingHat/README.md

 An optional potentiometer can be inserted between the 3V line and the Nokia 5110 LCD screen's LED pin to control the backlight level.

-A transistor is utilized to control the vibration motor with the a lower current from the PWM pin PB4.
+A transistor is utilized to control the vibration motor with a lower current from the PWM pin PB4.
 A diode is placed in between the transistor and motor in order to prevent back voltage.

 ### US-100 Ultrasonic Distance Sensor Pin Connections